robmoore/match-maker/README.md

 # Getting started

-I found [Laura Skelton's repo](https://github.com/lauraskelton/secrethandshake) to be very helpful as I sought to understand the requirements of the HS API OAuth2 implementation.
+More so than the [HS wiki entry for the API](https://github.com/hackerschool/wiki/wiki/Hacker-School-API), I found [Laura Skelton's repo](https://github.com/lauraskelton/secrethandshake) to be very helpful as I sought to understand the requirements of the HS API OAuth2 implementation.

 1. From the [settings page](https://www.hackerschool.com/settings), add an OAuth application.
 See "Create an OAuth application" at the bottom of the page.